 - Data Visualization: It is very important to know how to visualize the data in order to be able to understand the insights and apply it in action.

 - Specific Business Knowledge: One must necessarily be aware of the business where they are applying analytics in order to optimize their operations.

 - Computational Frameworks: Preferably one should know about at least one or two tools which are required for Big Data Analytics.

-Now that you know Big Data Analytics, check out the Big Data Course by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
+Now that you know Big Data Analytics, check out the Hadoop Training in Delhi by Edureka, a trusted online learning company with a network of more than 250,000 satisfied learners spread across the globe.
 The Edureka Big Data Hadoop Certification Training course helps learners become expert in HDFS, Yarn, MapReduce, Pig, Hive, HBase, Oozie, Flume and Sqoop using real-time use cases on Retail, Social Media, Aviation, Tourism, Finance domain.